-The regulations, should they be passed, will expose all actors and crew present to the health risks of secondhand smoke.
+The regulations will expose all actors and crew present to the health risks of secondhand smoke.
 This will not differentiate between individuals and communities.

 However, some groups may experience more severe negative health effects including those with pre-existing conditions including asthma, and those who are pregnant.
 For pregnant women secondhand smoke can cause negative health consequences for the baby, including still birth and low birth weight.
-14
+XiV